sadpasmgp/Solved_ML_projects/README.md

 # End2End_ML_projects

-- End to End solved datascience projects
+Some of the projects are completed:
 - With modin or pyspark enhancements
 - With Deployment files and APIs
-- AutoML implementation
+- with AutoML implementation
+- with Explainability with Shap, Lime etc

+Feel free to leave a comment or star the repo